CYBERPHRENIA/CYBERPHRENIA/README.md

 × ANTI-FURRIES, ANTITHERIANS OR ANTIALTERHUMANS

-× TROLLS
+× TROLLS, depends tbh-

 × NO RELIGION FORCING, I'm happy with my own as a Satanist and Mother Earth believer

-× PROSHIPPERS OR ANY OTHER OF THAT KIND
+× PROSHIPPERS OR ANY OTHER OF THAT KIND, hope the best healing and help for y'all tho

 × OVER 20 AND UNDER 13, THE BODY'S STILL A MINOR